 STARSHIP TROOPERS: INVASION

 It has been a trend in recent years for popular franchises to turn to anime as a way of doing something different with the material.
 This began with The Animatrix (2003), where the Wachowskis expanded on the familiar by getting a group of anime directors to each deliver a different segment.
 This anime anthology approach has been copied by several other US franchise with the likes of Batman: Gotham Knight (2008) and Halo Legends (2010), which also featured work from this films director Shinji Aramaki, as well as the tv series Wolverine (2011).
-Elsewhere other film and game franchises have conducted feature-length anime films with the likes of Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Mass Effect: Paragon Lost (2012), Iron Man: Rise of Technovore (2013) and two Resident Evil spinoffs, Resident Evil: Degeneration (2008) and Resident Evil: Damnation (2012) and Resident Evil: Vendetta (2017).
+Elsewhere other film and game franchises have conducted feature-length anime films with the likes of Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Mass Effect: Paragon Lost (2012), Iron Man: Rise of Technovore (2013) and three Resident Evil spinoffs, Resident Evil: Degeneration (2008), Resident Evil: Damnation (2012) and Resident Evil: Vendetta (2017).

 Shinji Aramaki is one of the most exciting of the new generation of anime directors.
 Aramaki began as a production and mechanical prop designer on numerous anime tv series, including popular shows like Bubblegum Crisis (1987-91) and Fullmetal Alchemist (2003-4).
 He gained a great deal of acclaim with his third feature film, the first released outside of OVA and to theatres, with Appleseed (2004), a remake of an older film and manga.
 This was an amazing work that rebuilt the original into a dazzling Cyberpunk story, while Aramaki turned out some epic-styled hardware design and action.
 Aramaki returned for two sequels Appleseed Ex Machina (2007) and Appleseed Alpha (2014) and went onto make another film from a popular anime tv series with Space Pirate Captain Harlock (2013).
 He has also directed The Package segment of Halo Legends, which prefigures much of the space combat action that we have here.